AngleProtocol/angle-docs/guides/app-guides/trade/perpetuals.md

 # 🛡 Opening & Managing Perpetuals

-Angle lets you open long collateral/stablecoin leverage perpetuals.
-This means that if the protocol's Core module accepts USDC as collateral, and can issue agEUR, users can open long USDC/agEUR perpetuals, betting that the USD will increase in value against the EUR.
+Angle lets you open long collateral/agEUR leverage perpetuals.
+This means that you can for instance open long USDC/agEUR perpetuals, betting that the USD will increase in value against the EUR.

 You can read more about this mechanism [here](/core-module/hedging-agents/README.md).

+{% hint style="hint" %}
+This feature is only available for agEUR, and it only enables shorting the EUR (not longing it).
+{% endhint %}

 ![Perpetuals page](/.gitbook/assets/perpetual-cards.png)